Programs aim to help with parenting, school success; new initiative a first for Norton Healthcare

 Kids from lower-income families at greater risk, less likely to get help

-Norton Children’s Medical Associates – Broadway was chosen for the program because nearly 85 percent of its patients are on Medicaid, and nearly half come from medically underserved areas of the west end of Louisville.
+Norton Children’s Medical Group – Broadway was chosen for the program because nearly 85 percent of its patients are on Medicaid, and nearly half come from medically underserved areas of the west end of Louisville.

 “Students from lower income families are at a greater risk of mental health challenges but are less likely to receive the services they need,” Dr. Frazier said.
 “If a child is not doing well in school, a social worker can help us determine why.
 Our goal is to help foster success and support our community.”

 The social worker will be the first employed in a pediatrics office at Norton Healthcare.
-Currently, there are two in primary care offices within Norton Medical Group: Norton Community Medical Associates – Dixie and Norton Louisville Primary Care Center on Hill Street in West Louisville.
+Currently, there are two in primary care offices within Norton Medical Group: Norton Community Medical Group – Dixie and Norton Louisville Primary Care Center on Hill Street in West Louisville.
 Based on the success of this program, Norton Medical Group hopes to obtain funding for additional pediatric social workers.